Tangub: Notable events and festivals

-Tangub, through its Sinanduloy Cultural Troupe, is a regular participant of the Sinulog Festival, a festival held in Cebu City.
+Tangub, through its Sinanduloy Cultural Troupe, was a regular participant of the Sinulog Festival, a festival held in Cebu City.
 This festival is the pageantry of sights, sounds and colors as it honors and pays homage to Sr. Santo Niño, the child Jesus.
 The highlights of the festival is from January 9–18, yearly.
 Tangub City has won a record of twelve grand champion streak in the Sinulog-Based Category of the festival.

 Through the recent years, Tangub has been popularly dubbed as the Christmas Symbols Capital of the Philippines.
-Every year, the city will celebrate Christmas through the Tangub City Christmas Symbols Festival.
+Every year, the city will celebrate Christmas through the Tangub City Christmas Festival of Lights.
 During the month-long festival, the city fills with a delightful array of illuminated holiday decor, bathing the streets in a most enticing glow.

 The city also has a festival called the Dalit Cultural Festivial.
 It is held in honor of the city's patron saint, Saint Michael the Archangel.
 It is celebrated every September 29-the feast day of Michaelmas.
 It is participated by the city's barangays through clusters represented by local schools.

 The Harvest Festival showcases various agricultural products for selling and promotion.
 The festival is a venue to promote the agri-tourism program of the city, creating business-matching opportunities for the people of Tangub City.